 The learning and teaching strategy is designed to:

 Develop a critical understanding and gain practical experience of the literature through facilitated group learning.
 The skills gained on this module are directly transferable to all other modules on the programme, and to the wider science profession.

 The learning and teaching methods include:

-- 18 hours of labs/tutorials/guest lectures
+- labs/tutorials/guest lectures

 - SurreyLearn links to additional learning

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.